ezgisiir/congressional_tweets_project_code_istanbul/README.md

 ## Older versions of the codes

 ### kaggle_preprocess.py

-Preprocessing'i yaptigimiz ve BlueHive uzerinden run ettigimiz kod.
+Earlier version of prepare_data.py code being run on BlueHive.

 ### congressional_tweets_project_code_istanbul.ipynb

-Kodun orijinal hali ayni zamanda logistic regression da yapilan kod.
+Early version of the code that combines preprocessing and logistic regression with ElasticNet.